ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/introduction.rst

 corrections for hindered internal rotors.
 Kinetic parameters are computed using canonical transition state theory with optional tunneling correction.

+CanTherm can also estimate
+pressure-dependent phenomenological rate coefficients :math:`k(T,P)` for
+unimolecular reaction networks of arbitrary complexity.
+The approach is to first generate a detailed model of the reaction network using the one-dimensional master equation, then apply one of several available model reduction methods of varying accuracy, speed, and robustness to simplify the detailed model into a set of phenomenological rate coefficients.
+The result is a set of :math:`k(T,P)` functions suitable for use in chemical reaction mechanisms.

 About CanTherm
 ==============